 Spring is here and it is time to tackle some home maintenance inside the home before we head outdoors!
 If you have been following along on our spring cleaning challenge, you might notice that cleaning your floors is one of the last items on the list.
 While I wash our floors pretty frequently, I give them a little extra attention when I am spring cleaning.
 I like to wash the floors last when I am cleaning.
 It is a finishing touch to all of the hard work that you put into cleaning.
 I find that dust and dirt accumulate when you are cleaning, so there is not point in washing the floors until you have done all of your other work.

 After a winter season of snow and salt, a lot of grime has been tracked into our home.
-While I’d love to tell you I stay on top of the floor care, cleaning the floors is not something I do enough.
+While I’d love to tell you I stay on top of the floor care, cleaning hardwood floors is not something I do enough.
 I’m excited to share my new favorite cleaning tool that will help keep me on top of my floor cleaning game!
 The best part is that it is so easy to use!

 First things first, here’s my game plan for cleaning my hardwood floors in just three simple steps!